 Where is Helensburgh/ Sri Venkateswara temple?

-What is the specialty of Helensburgh Temple?
+What is the Specialty of Helensburgh Temple?

-How to reach Helensburgh temple?
+How to Get to Helensburgh Temple?

 - For up-to-date information on train and bus timings, visit Transport for New South Wales (NSW) website.